ai-cfia/nachet/frontend/README.md

-# Vite React Project
+# Nachet Frontend

-This project was initialized with [Vite](https://vitejs.dev/), a build tool that aims to provide a faster and leaner development experience for modern web projects.
+This is the React TypeScript frontend for the Nachet seed identification system.
+The project was initialized with [Vite](https://vitejs.dev/), a build tool that aims to provide a faster and leaner development experience for modern web projects.

 ## Setting up @saithodev/ts-appversion